Are Steinways really the best pianos?

 The next step for anyone trying to ascertain whether Steinway is the best piano for you is to play a variety of models, including Steinway and other top brands like Bosendorfer and Yamaha.
 Only by comparing and contrasting such brands can you discern which piano make and model is best for you.

 Naturally, we hope you’ll look into our Steinway lines of pianos at M. Steinert & Sons.
-Come into one of our two showrooms in Boston and Newton to explore the Steinway family of pianos–Steinway, Boston, and Essex–for yourself.
+Come into our showroom in Newton to explore the Steinway family of pianos–Steinway, Boston, and Essex–for yourself.

 In the meantime, learn more about why a handcrafted piano is more expensive in the following article: